 - Principles of Aseptic Surgery Techniques - This workshop will demonstrate the appropriate way to prep your surgical area and patient in an aseptic manner.
 Handouts will be offered for future reference as well.
-Please email April Davis at firstname.lastname@example.org to sign up for the workshop or if you need any further information.
-See 2015 Schedule.
+Please contact April Davis at firstname.lastname@example.org to sign up for the workshop or if you need any further information.
 View PowerPoint

 - Injection Techniques for Mice and Rats (Restraint Physical/Chemical) - This workshop covers various techniques of physical and chemical restraint and injection techniques for mice and rats.
-For further information check out the 2015 schedule and email Kathy Boaz at firstname.lastname@example.org.
+Contact Kathy Boaz at firstname.lastname@example.org to schedule.
 View PowerPoint

-- Post Surgical Monitoring - For further information and to register for this seminar, please contact our veterinary technician Meagan Shetler.
+- Post Surgical Monitoring - For further information and to register for this seminar, please contact Verda Davis.
 View PowerPoint

 - Humane Techniques for Rodent Euthanasia using Carbon Dioxide - Contact our Training Coordinator JoeAnn Croxford to schedule this session.

 Occupational Health and Safety Information

 An important part of working with laboratory animals is knowing the potential risks involved with certain species.
 The presentation below may be of value when assessing those risks.
 Please log on to the myUK webpage The myUK webpage can be found at https://myuk.uky.edu/irj/portal Select Employee Self-Service tab*, select the Division of Laboratory Animal Resources section and book the Occupational Health and Safety course.
-Once you have completed the course and quiz, print out your completion certificate and either fax it to 859-323-6002 or email it to our DLARTraining Coordinator .
+Once you have completed the course and quiz, print out your completion certificate and either fax it to 859-323-6002 or email it to the DLAR Training Coordinator .
 You may also drop or mail a copy of the certificate to our Main office in HSRB 204.
 Please remember that this is an IACUC requirement for all members of the research staff.